Did GEICO Deny Your Accident Claim?

 Policy Exclusions and Limitations

 Insurance policies are full of fine print, and GEICO is no exception.
 If you file a third-party claim, they may deny a claim by citing specific exclusions, limitations in your policy, or the at-fault driver’s policy.
 For instance, if the accident involved an uninsured motorist and you didn’t purchase uninsured motorist (UM) coverage, GEICO could reject your claim.

 Similarly, if you failed to report the accident within a specific timeframe or didn’t comply with other procedural requirements, they might use that as grounds for denial.

-Florida law requires drivers to carry PIP and property damage liability coverage, but additional coverage like bodily injury liability or UM is optional.
-GEICO often leverages these gaps in coverage to avoid paying out, leaving victims in a tough spot unless they have legal representation to challenge the denial.
+Florida law requires drivers to carry PIP and property damage liability coverage, but additional coverage, such as bodily injury liability or UM, is optional.
+GEICO often exploits these coverage gaps to avoid paying out, leaving victims in a tough spot unless they have legal representation to challenge the denial.

 Disputes Over Fault

 Even though Florida’s no-fault system minimizes the role of fault in PIP claims, fault becomes critical when damages exceed PIP limits or when pursuing a claim against the at-fault driver’s insurance.
 GEICO may deny a claim by arguing that its insured wasn’t responsible for the accident, or that you, the claimant, were partially or fully at fault.
-Florida follows a modified comparative negligence rule, meaning your compensation can be reduced based on your percentage of fault.
-If GEICO can pin enough blame on you, they might deny your claim entirely or offer a lower settlement.

 It’s crucial to avoid making statements that will be used against you and to let your personal injury attorney handle communications with the insurer.